User Guide

 -

-for student data -
+[JAR file location]/data/studentbook.jsonfor student data -

-for task data -
+[JAR file location]/data/taskbook.jsonfor task data -

-[JAR file location]/data/lessonbook.json
+[JAR file location]/data/lessonbook.jsonfor lesson data

 If you are an advanced user, you may update data directly by editing the data files, but do heed the advisory below.